DC Sports Betting: Best Legal DC Sportsbooks 2023

 DC sports betting handle

 Unlike other states with fully mobile wagering, retail sports betting accounts for much of the action in the district.
-With GambetDC's lackluster odds, gamblers tend to prefer the betting lines found at brick-and-mortar locations.
+However, this could change soon with the arrival of FanDuel.

 Keep tabs on sports betting revenue and the monthly handle and hold from each legal U.S. state.

 The figures below will be updated monthly (Note: GambetDC and commercial figures are released separately by the OLG.
-We've combined these figures in the yearly breakdown below):
+We've combined these figures in the yearly breakdown below through February 2024):

 Yearly breakdown